 120 or fewer days before departure: 100% of trip fee

 We require proof of trip insurance to cover emergency medical care and evacuation for the duration of the expedition, as well as trip cancellation insurance.
+We are not responsible for air ticket cancellations or equipment loss, so please insure your flights and equipment.

 Included in the price: